Noémi Byrd

 Planning

 Noémi is instructed by local planning authorities, appellants, and third parties in the full range of planning and related enforcement matters.
-Her advice is sought particularly in cases where highways and planning issues overlap.
+She is recognised as a leading junior (Tier 3) in the Legal 500.

-• Swire v Canterbury City Council and Redrow Homes Ltd [2023] EWHC 1533 (Admin) Represented the Council at permission hearing in a judicial review of a grant of reserved matters approval for spine road serving major residential development.
+Swire v Canterbury City Council and Redrow Homes Ltd [2023] EWHC 1533 (Admin) Represented the Council at permission hearing in a judicial review of a grant of reserved matters approval for spine road serving major residential development.
 The Claimant contended that a fresh EIA was required prior to approval.
 Permission was refused.

 • Advertising consent and discontinuance

-• Enforcement of CIL non-payment
+• CIL non-payment (enforcement)

 • Flood risk management obligations

-• Enforceability of Open Space covenants
+• Open Space covenants (enforceability)

 • Residential development on highway land